For an audio version: Audible

 “Sorry, ma’am!
 Weather’s too heavy.
 Can’t take you all the way in to shore.
 We’d be swamped or bilged.
 Gotta put you ashore on the arm.”

 The mate didn’t wait for her response, which was just as well.
 She ground out a string of epithets.
 She had plenty in store.
 She’d grown up on the docks among people who lived too close to the edge of life to be bothered with hoity-toity manners.
 Or any manners at all.
 She rubbed her cold fingers over her cheeks and pressed them against her mouth to stop the torrent.
 She was on duty.
-She had the reputation of the customs office to think about.
-Not to mention her own.
-She didn’t need witnesses to her fears.
-Which were entirely irrational.
-But knowing that did not settle her stomach or loosen the tension that shook her hands.
+She had the reputation of the customs office to think about, not to mention her own.
+She didn’t need witnesses to her fears, which were entirely irrational.
+Knowing that did not settle her stomach or loosen the tension that shook her hands.

 The deck dropped and the cutter yawed sickeningly to the side.
 Lucy gasped and grappled a bench for balance, her feet sliding.
 The sailors shouted and clung desperately to the rigging.
 The boat rolled to the other side.
 She sucked in a harsh breath, bracing against the wall, her legs spread wide.
 The wash of black waves sounded hungry and loud above the rush of the wind.
-She clamped down on the whimpers crowding her throat, biting her lips together so that she tasted blood.
-She jeered silently at herself, hoping everybody was too busy to notice.
+Clamping down on the whimpers crowding her throat, she bit her lips together until she tasted blood.
+She jeered silently at herself, hoping everybody was too busy to notice her landlubber fear.

 She straightened with an effort, clinging to the back of the bench.
 The cutter righted itself again and continued its lurching way.
 Lucy’s gaze flicked to the strand of wards glimmering like green pearls beyond the mouth of the harbor.
 The Pale.
 Their glow didn’t quiet her nausea.
 Just because in four hundred years the fence of tide and storm wards had never failed to keep sylveth out of the harbor, it didn’t mean that today couldn’t be different.
 And Lucy didn’t want to be in the water when it happened.
 Not that the cutter offered safety against sylveth.
 Nothing did.